 Tesla currently holds a satisfaction rating of 96, outscoring every other car manufacturer company in Net Promoter Score® ratings.

-Total pre-orders for Tesla Model 3 surpassed many expectations at more than a quarter of a million in less than three days.
-To show you the bigger picture, this is more than 70 percent of annual sales for the leader in this market segment – Mercedes Benz C-Class.
+Total pre-orders for the Tesla Model 3 surpassed many expectations at more than a quarter of a million in less than three days.
+To show you the bigger picture, this is more than 70 percent of annual sales for the leader in this market segment – Mercedes-Benz C-Class.
 At the same time, the Model S received the highest-ever satisfaction score of 98%, while Model Y and 3 remain at the top of the best-selling electric car chart to date.
+The Model Y went further still – in 2023, it became the world’s best-selling car of any kind, claiming a title no electric vehicle had ever held.

 You cannot argue with the fact that these results are incredible.
 Tesla is a definite leader in NPS® benchmarks, taking into account that anything above 40 is still considered a very good score in the auto industry.